About the Centre

 The work of the Centre is based on a framework of values that emphasises:

 - The importance of participatory processes in community-university research partnerships, based on principles of cooperation, mutual respect, a valuing of expertise by experience and a striving towards equality of ownership and control;

 - The importance of seeking research outcomes that lead to tangible benefits for research participants, particularly improving quality of life, redressing social injustice and inequalities in access to resources and power, and transforming ways of seeing, thinking and acting through fostering learning and increasing and consolidating knowledge, skills, confidence and power.

-The Centre has two co-Directors, Professor Sarah Banks and Dr Andrew Russell, with Professor Rachel Pain as Co-Director for the Participatory Research Hub, a steering group of academic and community advisors, an international advisory board, and a broader network of over 500 researchers and community organisations.
+The Centre has two Co-directors, Professor Sarah Banks and Dr Andrew Russell, two deputy directors, Dr Sui-Ting Kong and Dr Andrew Orton, a steering group of academic and community advisors, an international advisory board, and a broader network of over 500 researchers and community organisations.

 Members of the Centre are involved in research on issues with social justice at their heart, including youth welfare, criminal justice, fear of crime, health and wellbeing, household debt, migration and asylum, community development and civil engagement, social work and care, climate change, environmental justice, globalisation, gender, violence, children’s participation and rights.

-This research is conducted at sites including the UK, Mozambique, Nepal, Canada, Brazil, Finland, Tanzania, Bangladesh and China.
+This research has been/is being conducted at sites including the UK, Mozambique, Nepal, Canada, Brazil, Finland, Tanzania, Kenya, India, Bangladesh and China.

 The Centre's activities include:

 - Research projects in partnership with community organisations

 - Short training courses on participatory action research and related topics